 _____ 8.
 Make an apple craft such as apple prints, apple candle holders, or shrunken apple heads.

 _____ 9.
 Participate in a community service project that has something to do with apples.
-Examples might include donate apples or apple recipe items to a shelter, shut ins, food bank, etc., or holding an apple bake sale or craft sale to donate money to a local charity.
+Examples might include donating apples or apple recipe items to a shelter, shut-ins, food bank, etc., or holding an apple bake sale or craft sale to donate money to a local charity.

 _____ 12.
 Learn a song or poem about apples.